cjekel/cjekel.github.io/_posts/2019-03-12-detect-number-of-line-segments-in-pwlf.md

 ---
-title:  "Attempting to detect the number of linear segments"
+title:  "Attempting to detect the number of important line segments in data"
 date:   2019-03-12 11:20:00
 description: Many people using pwlf want to find out how many line segments are present in their data.
 There is an expensive way to do this, but this posts attempts to find some cheaper alternatives.
 A least squares fit and an Elastic Net are used to help identify important breakpoint locations.
 keywords: [ piecewise linear fits, detect linear segments, linear breakpoint detection, pwlf, linear changepoint detection, sklearn elastic net fit, elastic net fit]
 ---

 There have been a number of people asking how to use [pwlf](https://github.com/cjekel/piecewise_linear_fit_py) when you don't know how many line segments to use.
 I've been recommending the use of a regularization technique which [penalizes the number of line segments](https://github.com/cjekel/piecewise_linear_fit_py/blob/master/examples/run_opt_to_find_best_number_of_line_segments.py) (or model complexity).
 This is problematic in a few ways:
-1. It's an expensive three layer optimization problem (least squares fit, find break point locations, find number of line segments).
+- It's an expensive three layer optimization problem (least squares fit, find break point locations, find number of line segments).
-2. The result will be dependant upon the penalty parameter which is problem specific.
+- The result will be dependant upon the penalty parameter which is problem specific.
 Something like cross validation could be used to select the parameter, but again this can be expensive.

 A large portion of the expense results from searching for breakpoints on a continuous domain.
 Once the breakpoint locations are known, then the resulting piecewise continuous model is just a simple least squares fit.
 In many applications it is reasonable to assume some discrete set of possible breakpoint locations.
 For instance, it may be reasonable to assume that breakpoints can only occur at the points within the data.
 This would work well for a large amount of data that is evenly distributed in the domain.
 Alternatively, one could specify a large number of possible breakpoint locations over the domain.
 The 0.4.0 version of pwlf will include a function which returns the linear regression matrix, which will be used later on to perform Elastic Net fits to a complex function.